-This morning re-visit found Boscastle’s harbour, on a full tide, cloaked in shades of grey.
-Contrast was offered by the bright white of the breaking waves against the black rock walls of the natural harbour entrance, as the sea is turned right by the geology.
-Further up the channel, the calm sea provided a gentle backdrop to my chat with Ruth, who lives above the harbour and fishes from it.
+This morning Boscastle’s harbour was cloaked in shades of grey on a full tide.
+Contrast was offered by the bright white of the breaking waves against the black rock walls of the natural harbour entrance, as the sea is turned right by the rugged geology.
+Further up the channel, calm water provided a gentle backdrop to my chat with Ruth, who lives above the harbour and fishes from it.

 With Ruth, who explains her love for the sea.